Vision-Live/bdsi.utwente.nl/_news/call-for-proposals-2023.md

 The deadline for submission of full proposals is April 1st, 2023.
 We are available to help you with writing the proposal.
 Contacting us early for an open discussion on a draft proposal or idea ensures the goals and time estimate will be realistic.

+{%
+    include card.html
-{% include card.html title="Don't be a stranger" content="We strongly encourage potential applicants to get in touch early.
-We can help you with early feedback on your idea or draft proposal, fine-tuning your proposal, and making sure that expectations and estimates are realistic." cta="Get in touch!" cta_link="mailto:bdsi@utwente.nl" %}
+    title="Don't be a stranger"
+    content="We strongly encourage potential applicants to get in touch early.
+We can help you with early feedback on your idea or draft proposal, fine-tuning your proposal, and making sure that expectations and estimates are realistic." cta="Get in touch!"
+    cta_link="<email>"
+%}

 ### Selection procedure